coolwindjo/algoguru/_posts/Blogging/2025-12-03-technical-whiteboard-interviews-general-strategy.md

 If you start writing code and the interviewer just wanted a quick chitchat answer before moving on to the "real" question, they'll get frustrated.
 Just ask, "Should we write code for this?"

 **Make it feel like you're on a team**.
 The interviewer wants to know what it feels like to work through a problem with you, so make the interview feel collaborative.
-Use "we" instead of "I," as in, "If we did a breadth-first search we'd get an answer in O(n)O(n) time."
+Use "we" instead of "I," as in, "If we did a breadth-first search we'd get an answer in O(n) time."
 If you get to choose between coding on paper and coding on a whiteboard, always choose the whiteboard.
 That way you'll be situated next to the interviewer, facing the problem (rather than across from her at a table).

 **Think out loud.** Seriously.
 Say, "Let's try doing it this way—not sure yet if it'll work."
 If you're stuck, just say what you're thinking.
 Say what might work.
 Say what you thought could work and why it doesn't work.
 This also goes for trivial chitchat questions.
 When asked to explain Javascript closures, "It's something to do with scope and putting stuff in a function" will probably get you 90% credit.